How to Monitor and Analyze WordPress Hosting Performance

 Another free tool that offers detailed performance reports, including page load times, waterfall charts, and actionable optimization suggestions, is GTmetrix

-One of the benefits of Gtmetrix is that you can choose the test location and simulate different network quality, device, and browser agents for the test.
+One of the benefits of Gtmetrix is that you can choose the test location and simulate different network quality, devices, and browser agents.
 This lets you run the performance test from a preferred location, allowing you to see how latency and different network conditions/quality affect performance.

-Another helpful feature is that you can block the loading of ads on the page for the test.
+Another helpful feature is that you can block ads from loading on the page during the test.
 This is helpful to see how ad scripts affect page performance.

 Configure your settings and enter your URL into Gtmetrix.